awais-ninja/Final-Year-Project/README.md

 ## License

-SwiftLink is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+SwiftLink is licensed under the Free License.

 ## Contact

-For any inquiries or support, please contact us at [support@swiftlink.com](mailto:support@swiftlink.com).
+For any inquiries or support, please contact us at [awais.brainloggers@gmail.com](mailto:awais.brainloggers@gmail.com).